nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh_concepts.rst

 Addressing
 **********

-The Bluetooth Mesh addressing scheme is different from the |BLE| addressing scheme.
+The Bluetooth Mesh addressing scheme is different from the Bluetooth LE addressing scheme.
 It features three types of addresses:

 * *Unicast addresses*: Unique for every device